 Nervous for Nutcracker Auditions?
 Here's How to Prepare— and How to Deal When Casting Doesn't Go Your Way

 The end of summer can only mean one thing in ballet world: Nutcracker audition season.
 It’s the time of year when everyone at your studio is on edge with excitement, nerves and dreams.
-It’s when you rewatch your DVD of last year’s performance, practice choreography in your kitchen and make a list of roles you hope to get.
+It’s when you rewatch DVDs of past performances, practice choreography in your kitchen and make a list of roles you hope to get.

-might be your only performance opportunity of the year, or the most significant one, so stakes are high.
+Nutcracker might be your only performance opportunity of the year, or the most significant one, so stakes are high.
 It’s understandable if you feel anxious.
-We spoke with American Ballet Theatre principal Stella Abrera and Joffrey Ballet dancer Lucia Connolly, who have been in your ballet shoes, as well as Central Pennsylvania Youth Ballet school principal Alecia Good-Boresow for their advice on approaching this year’s Nutcracker auditions.
+We spoke with former American Ballet Theatre principal and Jacqueline Kennedy Onassis School acting artistic director Stella Abrera and Joffrey Ballet dancer Lucia Connolly, who have been in your ballet shoes, as well as The School of Ballet Arizona Upper Division Coordinator and Studio Company Manager Alecia Good-Boresow for their advice on approaching this year’s Nutcracker auditions.

 Prepping For Audition Day